A brief review of air pollution in Ghana, recent research findings and how cities around the world are tackling poor air quality

 Deaths From Air Pollution in Ghana

-More than 15,000 deaths in Ghana in 2017 were attributable to air pollution, updated figures from the HEI, the IHME, University of Texas at Austin, and the University of British Columbia show.
+More than 15,000 deaths in Ghana in 2017 were attributable to air pollution, updated figures from the HEI, the IHME, University of Texas at Austin, and the University of British Columbia, have revealed.

-Close to 10,000 deaths were due to household air pollution (HAP), where 73% of the population use solid fuels such as charcoal and wood to cook food in open fires and leaky stoves12, according to the latest study.
+According to the recent update, close to 10,000 deaths were due to household air pollution (HAP), where 73% of the population use solid fuels such as charcoal and wood to cook food in open fires and leaky stoves12.
 See the trend below.

 NUMBER OF DEATHS ATTRIBUTABLE TO AIR POLLUTION IN GHANA (1990-2017)